jasminsp/WorldMap/README.md

 $ npm start
 ```

-Open expo client app on mobile device and start using
+Open expo client app on mobile device and start using.

-NOT DONE YET

-- Add dark/light mode based on user's system default